yash1th-yerra/Basic-BookMyShow-Backend-Design/README.md

 ##### further changes :
 1. integrating payment services using factory  and strategy design patterns.
 2. develop apis using spring boot.
+3. integrating database for free data flow and persistence